Kunal453/SQL-HACKERRANK-QUSETION/README.md

 	SELECT DISTINCT city FROM station WHERE city LIKE 'A%' OR city LIKE 'E%' OR city LIKE 'I%' OR city LIKE 'O%' OR city LIKE 'U%';

+# Weather Observation Station 7

+Query the list of CITY names ending with vowels (a, e, i, o, u) from STATION.
+Your result cannot contain duplicates.

+	SELECT DISTINCT city FROM station WHERE city LIKE '%a' OR city LIKE '%e' OR city LIKE '%i' OR city LIKE '%o' OR city LIKE '%u';

+# Whether Observation Station 8

+Query the list of CITY names from STATION which have vowels (i.e., a, e, i, o, and u) as both their first and last characters.
+Your result cannot contain duplicates.

+	SELECT DISTINCT city FROM
+    (SELECT DISTINCT city FROM station WHERE city LIKE 'A%' OR city LIKE 'E%' OR city LIKE 'I%' OR city LIKE 'O%' OR city LIKE 'U%')
+    WHERE city LIKE '%a' OR city LIKE '%e' OR city LIKE '%i' OR city LIKE '%o' OR city LIKE '%u';

+# Weather Observation Station 9

+Query the list of CITY names from STATION that do not start with vowels.
+Your result cannot contain duplicates.

+	SELECT DISTINCT city FROM station WHERE NOT (city LIKE 'A%' OR city LIKE 'E%' OR city LIKE 'I%' OR city LIKE 'O%' OR city LIKE 'U%');